grafana/loki/docs/sources/alerting/_index.md

 # Alerting

 Loki includes a component called the Ruler, adapted from our upstream project, Cortex.
-The Ruler is responsible for continually evaluating a set of configurable queries and then alerting when certain conditions happen, like the when they detect a high percentage of error logs.
+The Ruler is responsible for continually evaluating a set of configurable queries and then alerting when certain conditions happen, e.g. a high percentage of error logs.

 ## Prometheus Compatible

-When running the Ruler (by default in single binary form), Loki accepts rules files and then schedules them for continual evaluation.
+When running the Ruler (which runs by default in the single binary), Loki accepts rules files and then schedules them for continual evaluation.
 These are _Prometheus compatible_!
 This means the rules file has the same structure as in [Prometheus](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/), with the exception that the rules specified are in LogQL.

 Let's see what that looks like: